cedlemo/lobotomy/README.md

 Here is the basic and mandatory configuration of the script:

-    #define the column used as the question value
+    #define the column hiragana used as the question value
-    quiz.question_symbol = :hiragana
-    #define the column used as the answer value (it's this value that is checked with the user answer)
+    #define the column romaji used as the answer value (it's this value that is checked with the user answer)
-    quiz.answer_symbol = :romaji
+    quiz.question_is_hiragana_answer_is_romaji()

 This part is optional but help to have a more customized quiz.